Bruce Hoffman Session Overview

 Professor of International Relations, Georgetown University

-Bruce Hoffman has been studying terrorism and insurgency for over four decades.
-He is a professor at Georgetown University’s Walsh School of Foreign Service, where he directs the Center for Jewish Civilization, and is also the Shelby Cullom and Kathryn W. Davis Visiting Senior Fellow for Counterterrorism and Homeland Security at the Council on Foreign Relations, and the George H. Gilmore Senior Fellow at the U.S. Military Academy’s Combating Terrorism Center.
-Hoffman previously held the Corporate Chair in Counterterrorism and Counterinsurgency at the RAND Corporation and co-founded and was the first director of St Andrews University’s Centre for the Study of Terrorism and Political Violence, where he is currently visiting Professor of Terrorism Studies.
-Hoffman was appointed a commissioner on the 9/11 Review Commission by the U.S. Congress and has been Scholar-in-Residence for Counterterrorism at the Central Intelligence Agency; adviser on counterterrorism to the Coalition Provisional Authority, Baghdad, Iraq; and, adviser on counterinsurgency to Multi-National Forces-Iraq Headquarters, Baghdad, Iraq.
-He is a recipient of the United States Intelligence Community Seal Medallion, the highest level of commendation given to a non-government employee, and the author of the award-winning book, Anonymous Soldiers (2015).
-Hoffman’s most recent books include Inside Terrorism (3rd edition, 2017) and, The Evolution of the Global Terrorist Threat (2014).
-He holds degrees in government, history, and international relations and received his doctorate from Oxford University.
+Bruce Hoffman has been studying terrorism and insurgency for nearly five decades.
+He is a professor at Georgetown University’s Walsh School of Foreign Service and also the Shelby Cullom and Kathryn W. Davis Senior Fellow for Counterterrorism and Homeland Security at the Council on Foreign Relations, and the George H. Gilmore Senior Fellow at the U.S. Military Academy’s Combating Terrorism Center.
+Hoffman was appointed a commissioner on the FBI 9/11 Review Commission by the U.S. Congress and has been Scholar-in-Residence for Counterterrorism at the Central Intelligence Agency; adviser on counterterrorism to the Coalition Provisional Authority, Baghdad, Iraq; and, adviser on counterinsurgency to Multi-National Forces—Iraq Headquarters, Baghdad, Iraq.
+He is the recipient of the United States Intelligence Community Seal Medallion, the highest commendation given to a non-government employee.
+Hoffman is the author of several award-winning books.
+His latest book, God, Guns, and Sedition: Far-Right Terrorism in America, will be published by Columbia University Press in December 2023.

 LEARN ABOUT SEMINAR XXI